NeedleInAJayStack/vapor-valkey/README.md

 vaporApp.sessions.use(.valkey(valkeyClient))
 ```

-You are responsible for managing the lifecycle of the Valkey client itself, which is [documented in `valkey-swift`](https://github.com/valkey-io/valkey-swift/tree/main?tab=readme-ov-file#usage).
+When assigning the Application's `valkey` property (the `vaporApp.valkey = valkeyClient` line above), the Application will take ownership of the Valkey client's lifecycle.
+Specifically, this assignment operation will automatically run the client, and it will be automatically cancelled when the Application is shut down.